tripleee/SmokeDetector-wiki/Privileges.md

 * Stop autoflagging in the event of an emergency using `!!/stopflagging`.
 After this, autoflagging can only be re-enabled by a system administrator.

 ### Reviewer (MS)
-Everyone who has SmokeDetector privileges is elegible to get the reviewer role.
+Everyone who has SmokeDetector privileges is eligible to get the reviewer role.
 However, this process is not automatic, so you will need to sign up for a metasmoke account so that admin can grant it to you.

 This allows you to:
 * Review posts from the [review queue](https://metasmoke.erwaysoftware.com/review)